Breaking: Maine Becomes Second State to Legalize Plug-In Solar | PlugInSolarUS

 Why Maine Matters for the National Movement

 Maine's signing is significant beyond its borders.
-It demonstrates that plug-in solar legislation can pass in a northeastern state with a cold climate and a mix of rural and urban housing — expanding the model beyond Utah, which was the only enacted state until now.
+It demonstrates that plug-in solar legislation can pass in a northeastern state with a cold climate and a mix of rural and urban housing — expanding the model beyond Utah, which was the first enacted state (March 2025).

 Maine also becomes the first state to codify the UL 3700 standard by name in statute, a detail that will likely influence how future state bills are drafted.
 With 44 million renters across the United States — many of whom have no access to rooftop solar — renter-inclusive legislation is widely seen as the key to unlocking mass-market plug-in solar adoption.